OneKeyCoder/UIT-Go-Backend/README.md

 # UIT-Go Microservices Backend

+A non-modern, maybe-scalable microservices backend built with Go.
+Should support IaC, CI/CD and *technically* cloud-native.

+## Repo structure

+Currently do NOT support per-service deployment.

+Each service will have a folder inside `service` folder:

+- authentication-service
+- location-service
+- logger-service
+- trip-service
+- api-gateway: what it sounds like
+- common: common shared files between services

+And also:

+- project: this shit should be gone in around 1 day.
+- proto

+## DEPRECATED

+THIS README PART BELOW IS AI GENERATED.
+DISREGARD ALL AS LEGIT INFO SOURCE.

 A modern, scalable microservices architecture built with Go, designed as a foundation for building ride-hailing applications like Uber.

 ## 🎯 Project Overview